Burgestrand/hue-api/content/index.md

 All parameters are optional.
 Only the parameters present will update values on the Hue.

-- name: name of the Hue hub.
+- name: name of the Hue bridge.

 Acceptable example payload: